teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 A DFA has conflicts when at least one of its states has more than one accept symbol.
 It is represented as a regular DFA with the following changes:

 * A field of type `uint32_t` called `acceptCount` is added after the `edgeCount` field.
 * A field of type `accept_t[stateCount]` called `firstAccept` is added before the `accept` field.
-It contains the zero-based index to the first accept symbol of each state.
+It contains the compressed zero-based index to the first accept symbol of each state.
     * The type `accept_t` is the smallest of one, two or four bytes that can hold the value of the `acceptCount` field plus one.
 * The `accept` field's type is changed to `token_symbol_t[acceptCount]`.